 Synced folders synchronize all of the content of the folder between the devices.
 All additions, deletions, and changes of the files in the folder will automatically be synced to all connected peers.

 To switch to the Synced mode (per folder), go to Folder Preferences > Turn Selective Sync OFF:

-To change the mode of a device, go to My Devices -> This device:
+To change the mode of a device, go to Preferences -> Identity -> Default connect folder mode: